Y.E.S. Application | Youth Education Summit

 What are the prerequisites for interested applicants?

-• You must postmark your complete application by the January 26, 2024 due date; incomplete applications will not be considered.
+You must complete the application by the January 19, 2025 due date; incomplete applications will not be considered.

 Do you have to be a member of the NRA to apply?